-The nearby Tshane Complex is a 300 km long dyke-like body emplaced along the N-S Kalahari Line (Reeves, 1978).
-Interpretations of primary airborne magnetic data indicate that this Complex is steeply dipping and may extend to considerable depths (Reeves, 1978; Meixner and Peart, 1984; Brett et al., 2000).
+The nearby Tshane Complex is a 300 km long dyke like body emplaced along the N-S Kalahari Line (Reeves, 1978).
+Interpretations of primary airborne magnetic data indicate that this complex is steeply dipping and may extend to considerable depths (Reeves, 1978; Meixner and Peart, 1984; Brett et al., 2000).
 A single borehole (CKP-8C) penetrated through overlying Kalahari beds and Karoo strata into 23m of deuterically altered, medium to coarse-grained gabbronorite and leucogabbronorite, locally with cumulate texture (Hanson et al., 2006).
-Samples from the core have yielded Rb-Sr and 40Ar/39Ar dates ranging from 1105±11 to 1021±86 Ma (Key and Mapeo, 1999; J. Barton, in Carney et al., 1994).
+Samples from the core have yielded Rb-Sr and 40 Ar/ 39 Ar dates ranging from 1105±11 to 1021±86 Ma (Key and Mapeo, 1999; J. Barton, in Carney et al., 1994).

 The Rakops Dyke was not identified during the first national airborne magnetic survey of Botswana (Reeves, 1978) because it lies within the highly magnetic NW-SE trending Karoo dyke swarm that cuts across central Botswana.
-However, it was delineated in the second, higher resolution, airborne magnetic survey of the 1990s (Key and Ayres, 2000).
-It has not been drilled and logs from groundwater boreholes show it has a relatively thin cover (locally less than 100m) of Karoo and Kalahari deposits (Key and Ayres, 2000).
+However, it was delineated in the second, higher resolution airborne magnetic survey of the 1990s (Key and Ayres, 2000).
+It has not been drilled and has a relatively thin cover (locally less than 100m) of Karoo and Kalahari deposits.